bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/50_module_three/3005_bridgecrew_drift_detections.md

 curl -X POST -H "Authorization: $YOUR_BC_API_KEY" https://www.bridgecrew.cloud/api/v1/scans/integrations
 ```

 That will force start a scan of your environment that will find misconfigurations and identify drift from your Terraform state.
-After a few moments, head back over to the [Incidents](https://www.bridgecrew.cloud/incidents) section of Bridgecrew.
-Search for the policy “Ensure provisioned resources are not manually modified” and select the object.
-Here you can see the difference in AWS versus the state saved in Terraform Cloud.
+After a few moments, head back over to the [Projects](https://www.bridgecrew.cloud/projects) page of Bridgecrew.
+Select your repository (`<organization>/terragoat`) and filter by "Drift."
+Here you can see the difference in AWS versus the state saved in Terraform Cloud or your VCS.

 ![Drift alert in Bridgecrew](images/bc_drift_alert.png "Drift alert in Bridgecrew")